CChimney cap leak? Need to replace your chimney caps or thinking about adding some?

 Types & Styles of Chimney Caps

-• Galvanized or stainless steel
+• Galvanized or stainless steel chimney caps

-• Aluminum
+• Aluminum chimney caps

-• Copper
+• Copper chimney caps

 • Standard single-flue covers

-• Square or rectangular shapes
+• Square or rectangular shaped chimney covers

 • Multi-flue covers